buildingSMART/BCF-XML/Documentation/README.md

 Author |No | Comment author
 Comment | No | The comment text
 Topic | No | Back reference to the topic GUID.
-AuthorEmail | No | Email address of the comment author.
-Priority | Yes | Priority of the comment (Predefined list in “extension.xsd”)
+ReplyToComment | Yes | Guid of the comment to which this comment is a reply ModifiedDate | Yes | The date when comment was modified ModifiedAuthor | Yes | The author who modified the comment

 ### Viewpoints
 The markup file can contain multiple viewpoints related to one or more comments.
 A viewpoint has also the Guid attribute for identifying it uniquely.
 In addition, it has the following nodes: